 - ASAP never works well

-Last but not least, I want to thank Jorge Lourenço for help, which is one of the best technicians that I know with regard to detecting and solving problems
+Last but not least, I want to thank Jorge Lourenço for help, who is one of the best technicians that I know with regard to detecting and solving problems

 1 thought on “BizTalk Error Message – An unhandled exception (‘System.StackOverflowException’) occurred in BTSNTSvc.exe”